tmlnv/sanity/README.md

 1. Enter your desired address prefix
 2. Specify the number of addresses to generate
-3. Set the number of concurrent threads (defaults to CPU cores if left empty)
+3. Set the number of concurrent workers (defaults to CPU cores if left empty)
 4. Configure a timeout duration (e.g., "30s", "5m", "1h")

 Use Tab/Shift+Tab or Up/Down arrows to navigate between fields.